SuyashLakhotia/RottenTomatoesCNN/README.md

 ## Summary of Model Performance

+> **Disclaimer:** The preprocessing for each of the following models is not consistent and may have affected the accuracies.
+Please read each model's description (below) for further details.

 | **Model**                                         | **Test Accuracy** |
 |---------------------------------------------------|-------------------|
 | Multinomial Naive Bayes (TF-IDF Vectorized Input) | 77.58%            |